Medial Branch Neurotomy: Your Experience

-You will lie on an exam table, most likely on your stomach depending on where the problem joint is.
+You will lie on an exam table.
+You will most likely on your stomach.
+This depends on where the nerve is that needs to be treated.

-Your healthcare provider will clean the skin over the treatment site and then numb it with medicine.
+Your healthcare provider will clean the skin over the treatment site.
+He or she will then numb it with medicine.

-Your provider uses X-ray imaging (fluoroscopy) to help see your spine and guide the treatment.
-Your provider may inject a contrast dye into the affected region to help get a better image.
+Your provider uses X-ray imaging (fluoroscopy) to help see your spine.
+The X-rays help guide the treatment.
+Your provider may inject a contrast dye into the affected area.
+This is to help get a better image.
 If you are allergic to iodine or had a reaction to a dye, tell your healthcare provider.